BrunoScaglione/Progressive-Regressive-Demo/README.md

 2. Regressive: in regressive vesting, when employees aren't working for the company anymore they get "unvested", which means they transfer back received assets.
 This transfer occurs exactly how the progressive vesting ocurred.

-This method is intended to avoid asset errosion, maintain good employees and provide extra incentive for them.
+This method is intended to avoid asset errosion, retain talents and provide extra incentive for them.

 ## Requirements